jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 4 - Personality and Background.md

 > **TIKA AND ARTEMIS: BACKGROUNDS**
 >
 > Tika Waylan and Artemis Entreri both lived their earliest years as street urchins.
-Tika’s later career as a barmaid didn’t really change her, so she might choose the [[urchin]] background, gaining proficiency in the [[Sleight of Hand]] and [[Stealth]] skills, and learning the tools of the thieving trade.
-Artemis is more defined by his [[criminal]] background, giving him skills in [[Deception]] and [[Stealth]], as well as proficiency with the tools of thievery and poison.
+Tika’s later career as a barmaid didn’t really change her, so she might choose the [[Urchin]] background, gaining proficiency in the [[Sleight of Hand]] and [[4.
+Resources/_Gameplay/AdventuringRef/Stealth]] skills, and learning the tools of the thieving trade.
+Artemis is more defined by his [[Criminal]] background, giving him skills in [[Deception]] and [[4.
+Resources/_Gameplay/AdventuringRef/Stealth]], as well as proficiency with the tools of thievery and poison.

 ### Acolyte